MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 Reference the [Microsoft.Identity.Web.TokenCache](https://www.nuget.org/packages/Microsoft.Identity.Web.TokenCache) NuGet package to your project.

-The following code shows how to add an in-memory cache with eviction
+The following code shows how to add an in-memory cache with eviction:

 ```CSharp
 using Microsoft.Identity.Web;